ecoBees/create-ecobees-app/README.md

 ## About Open Source

 ecobees/create-ecobees-app is an open source project.
-We are always open to contributions, see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+We are always open to contributions; see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 If you find a bug or want to propose a new feature, please open a new issue.